eldenvolt/tock/docs/RELEASING.md

      ./scripts/make-dmg.sh "build/Build/Products/Release/Tock.app" "dist/Tock.dmg"
      ```

-2. Install the DMG: open `dist/Tock.dmg` and drag `Tock.app` to `/Applications`.
+2. Install: open `dist/Tock.dmg` and drag `Tock.app` to `/Applications`.
-3. Test the DMG: launch the app and verify core behavior, notifications, and shortcuts.
+3. Verify: launch the app and test core behavior, notifications, settings, and shortcuts.

 ## Publish a release (CI)

-1. Commit and push all new release changes to GitHub.
+1. Commit and push all release changes.
-2. Create an annotated release tag and add release notes in the editor:
+2. Create and push a lightweight tag with the next sequential version number:
-   `git tag -a v0.1.0` (be sure to update the version)
+   - `git tag v0.1.0`
-3. Push the tag:
-   `git push origin v0.1.0`
+   - `git push origin v0.1.0`
-4. Optional: edit the GitHub release notes later with `gh release edit` if needed, for example:
+3. Create the GitHub Release:
-   `gh release edit v0.1.0 --notes $'Highlights:\n- First item\n- Second item'`
+   - `gh release create v0.1.0 --notes $'Highlights:\n- First item\n- Second item'`

+   (To edit release notes later: `gh release edit v0.1.0`)
-5. Download and install the GitHub Release DMG and verify it launches successfully (this is the exact CI artifact users get).
+4. After CI completes, download and install the DMG from the GitHub Release.
+   - This DMG is the **exact artifact users receive**.
-   - If macOS blocks launch (Gatekeeper), remove quarantine for Tock only:
+   - If macOS blocks launch:
      `xattr -dr com.apple.quarantine /Applications/Tock.app`

+## If CI fails after tagging

+1. Delete the bad tag locally and remotely:
+   - `git tag -d v0.1.0 || true && git push origin :v0.1.0`
+2. Fix the issue.
+3. Re-tag and push again.

-## Daily use
+## Post-release usage

-Use the GitHub Release installed in `/Applications`.
-To update, download and reinstall the latest DMG from the GitHub Releases page.
+Use the app installed from the GitHub Release in `/Applications`.

+To update, download and reinstall the latest DMG from the Releases page.